-I remember a few years ago when I was in the process of building my first website, I paid very little attention in picking my domain name.
+About 10 years ago when I was in the process of building my first website, I paid very little attention to picking my domain name.
 I found one I liked and felt that it wasn’t worth my time to keep looking (as it can be quite tedious).
 So I chose it and just rolled with it.
-I then began to spend countless hours on designing the website, making logos, doing market research and getting involved in social media.
+I then began to spend countless hours designing the website, making logos, doing market research and getting involved in social media.
 After the foundation of the site was built I started writing content and overall I was quite satisfied and happy.
-But very soon all of that comfort and sanctification about my blog began to trickle away after the negative feedback began to pour in and I began to learn more about SEO.
+But very soon all of that comfort and satisfaction about my blog began to trickle away after the negative feedback began to pour in and I began to learn more about SEO.

 Good domain names are short because short names are easier to remember, spell, type and make the user’s life a lot easier.
-Netflix.com will always be better then say InternetFilmography.com So try to aim for 1 to 3-word domain names and try staying clear for more than that.
+Netflix.com will always be better than say InternetFilmographyDirectory.com So try to aim for 1 to 3-word domain names and try staying clear for more than that.

-4. Make It Easy To Spell & Type
+4. Make Your Domain Name Easy To Spell & Type

 Try to avoid numbers, hyphens and choose a domain name preferably with only letters.
 Numbers and hyphens can lead to user confusion as they can be easy to forget and hard to type.
 Also, avoid writing numerals in words as it can lead to confusion when said verbally such as 4appleblog.com and fourappleblog.com

-7. Make It SEO Friendly (Search Engine Optimized)
+7. Make Your Domain Name SEO Friendly (Search Engine Optimized)